Mastering the Unmasterable: Hardest Languages to Learn for English Speakers

 Whether it's due to unique phonetic features or complex grammar structures, some tongues are notoriously challenging when it comes to speaking.
 Here are some of them.

 Korean is probably the hardest language to speak.
-One of the most challenging aspects is its complex honorific system, which requires speakers to use different words and forms depending on their respect for the person they're addressing.
+One of the most challenging aspects is its complex honorific system, which requires speakers to use different words and forms depending on the level of respect for the person they're addressing.
 This can easily lead to confusion and embarrassment if not done correctly.

 It also has a range of unique sounds that don't exist in English or other Western languages, such as aspirated consonants (produced with an extra puff of air) and double consonants (similar but distinct from regular ones).